 - Large rubber mackintosh to cover the whole length of the bed

 - Bath towel

-- Bucket for collection of waste water
+- Bucket for the collection of wastewater

-- Remove patient’s clothing from body.
+- Remove the patient’s clothing from the body.

 - Change the cloth when it is warm.

-- Do not wipe and dry with towel.
+- Do not wipe and dry with a towel.
 Let the water stick and evaporate as evaporation causes cooling.

 - The entire sponging should take 15 to 20 minutes.

 For sponging the child, place her in a bath with 1 to 2 inches of tepid water.
 If the child starts to shiver, then the water is too cold.